thoughtspot/thoughtspot.github.io/_end-user/search/about-geo-charts.md

 ---
 title: [Geo charts]
-keywords: tbd
-last_updated: tbd
+last_updated: 09/23/2019
 summary: "There are three geo charts that let you visualize geographical data in ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Geo charts show data on a map by location.
 They are geo area, geo bubble, and geo heatmap charts.
-And these geo charts can display six types of geographical data, which are:
+And these geo charts can display six types of geographical data, depending on territory:

 -   Country
 -   State
 -   County
--   Zipcode
+-   Zip code
 -   Point (latitude/longitude)
 -   Other sub-nation regions (for international countries)

-In addition to the United States, ThoughtSpot also supports maps for the Canadian province/count maps, United Kingdom, Germany, Sweden, South Africa, and France.
+ThoughtSpot supports maps many countries.
+Please see the complete list in [Geo Map Reference]({{ site.baseurl }}/reference/geomap-reference.html).

-## Geo data that can be displayed
+## Displayed Geo data

 Here is a table that shows which GeoType data can be displayed using which geo chart type.